Pre-application planning advice for developers

 What if I disagree with the advice received?

 In most cases, it is differences of opinion rather than factual errors that give rise to disagreement.
 These can only be resolved through the formal planning process.
-However, if you feel that something has gone wrong, please explain this to the officer involved, as he or she may be able to clarify the situation further.
+However, if you feel that something has gone wrong, please explain this to the officer involved, as they may be able to clarify the situation further.

 Where an applicant fails to incorporate advice given at the pre-application stage into a formal planning proposal it is likely the application will be refused without any further negotiation.